MicroStrategy/rest-api-docs/docs/common-workflows/manage-fact-objects/retrieve-a-facts-definition.md

 Response Code: 200 (The fact's definition was returned successfully.)

-## Retrieve a Fact's Definition with Expressions in Tree and Tokens Formats
+## Retrieve a fact's definition with expressions in tree and tokens formats

 In this sample workflow, you want to get the definition of the "Profit" fact object, with its expressions returned in tree and tokens formats.
 The object ID of the fact is `FDD652E7444ADD7AB6B25F9C1FA15F92` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.